bluesatunsw/owr-502/src/canadensis_mvp/README.md

 6. Wrap the `CoreNode` in a `canadensis::node::BasicNode` with the `NodeInfo` struct.
 7. Run the node event loop indefinitely.
 You're probably running `node.receive()`, `node.run_per_second_tasks()` and `node.flush()` at minimum; see [the docs](https://docs.rs/canadensis/0.3.3/canadensis/node/struct.BasicNode.html) for further functionality.
+To actually send messages, call `node.start_publishing()` on setup and then publish with the resulting publish token.
 Example code for Linux follows.

 ```
 let start_time = std::time::Instant::now();